rajanup0054/HTTP-WEB-SERVER/readme.md

 # Project Overview
-Project Name: Webby HTTP Server
+Project Name: Web Server

-Description: Webby HTTP Server is a basic web server implemented in C++ from scratch without any external libraries for educational purposes.
+Description: Web Server is a basic web server implemented in C++ from scratch without any external libraries for educational purposes.
 It serves static HTML, CSS, and image files.

 ## Features